reubenja77/money-track/README.md

 - <strong>Error handling:</strong> The App includes robust error handling mechanisms with informatinve error messages, guiding users towards correct input.

 <strong>Visual feedback:</strong>
+- <strong>Clear formatting:</strong> Transation data is presented in a well-organised and easy-to-read format, improving data comprehension.
 - <strong>Colorama:</strong> The use of colorama enhances the user experience by providing visual cues through colored text.
-For example, green for success messsages, red for errors, and blue for informational messages.
+For example, Green for success messsages, Red for errors, and Blue for informational messages.
-- <strong>Clear formatting:</strong> Transation data is presented in a well-organised and easy-to-read format, improving data comprehension.
+The color Green is used as it represents growth and prosperity, the color Blue represents trust and the color Red represents a warning signal.

 <strong>Data persistence:</strong>
 - <strong>Data saving:</strong> The App saves transaction data to a JSON file, ensuring data persistence and allowing users to continue tracking their finances across sessions.